tsabunkar/db_mysql_practice/readme.md

 - For ex- emailID column, Mobile number, UUID, or some type of unique identifiers etc
 - Primary Key ==> A unique identifier on ROW
 - To Generate the ID Automatically:- AUTO_INCREMENT

+---

+# Read

+- SELECT \* FROM table_name -> star means "Give me all columns"
+- SELECT Expression : Specific columns we want to show/project

+---

+# Update

+- Thumb rule : Try selecting data before you UPDATE
+- There is no undo for update onces it is done, so it better to confirm/view before what we are updating

+---

+# WHERE

+- The WHERE clause, is used to filter the row/data
+- Thus WHERE is used to Get specific data
+- ex- SELECT \* FROM cats WHERE age =4;
+  SELECT \* FROM cats WHERE name ='Egg';
+- By default WHERE caluse value is CASE INCENSITIVE, which means-